“When do you feel that the days just go on without you?

 Do you feel like you are not getting to participate in the life you came here to live?
 Why do you feel like this?
 How did it get this way?
 What keeps you stuck in this and how do you intend to change it?

-These are the questions you must look at in order to make a course correction, that many times, feels like groundhog day.
+These are the questions you must ask yourself in order to make a course correction that pulls you out of yet another day that feels like groundhog day.
 You have fallen into a pattern that has become a destructive habit shutting out all the other experiences that would have made your life more meaningful.

 Speak to your Guides … 6:00 pm PT / 9:00 pm ET